 So before you play this game, set yourself plenty of time to get ready!
 It is also best to download the app for the instructions which I find is an easier way to learn the game, than trying to read through the instructions!
 In the app, there are tutorials for three or four players and also for game set up.
 You can use their digital dice & event cards to play and many more.
 It is very easy to follow the tutorial and it is very detailed.

 For the first few games, we simply followed the set up for beginners.
 Constructing the frame and placing the hexes into the frame is a bit of a drag.
 It would have been nice if they had a board that allowed me to place the terrain hexes into the grooves instead.
 Anyway, that is the first challenge out the way!

 The whole idea of the game is to trade, build and settle.
 To begin the game, each player gets to place two small houses and roads on spaces where three terrain hexes meet.
 They are your starting settlements.
 Each settlement is worth 1 victory point and each city is worth 2 victory points.
 If you expand cleverly, you may be the first player to reach 10 victory points and thus win the game!
 Do be careful and not roll a 7 or you may get robbed!

 This game is a challenging strategy game that requires plenty of thinking, bartering and trading.
 I find the game is very appealing to play provided it is played amongst peers.
 Catan is available to buy from good toy retailers, online including Amazon.

 Disclosure: We received the sample for the purposes of writing this review, however, all thoughts and opinions remain our own.
-Contains Amazon affiliate link.
+We have included an Amazon affiliate links to the product.
+If you click on this and buy, we may earn a small commission.
 We are members of Asmodee UK Blogger Board Game Club.